GabLeRoux/mbp-ubuntu/README.md

 # mbp-ubuntu

-The ISO in from this repo should allow you to install ubuntu without using an external keyboard or mouse on a MacBook Pro.
-It work in my MacBook with T2.
+The ISO in from this repo should allow you to install ubuntu without using an external keyboard or mouse on a MacBook Pro with a T2 chip.

 [![CI](https://github.com/marcosfad/mbp-ubuntu/actions/workflows/CI.yml/badge.svg)](https://github.com/marcosfad/mbp-ubuntu/actions/workflows/CI.yml)

 **If this repo helped you in any way, consider inviting a coffee to the people in the [credits](https://github.com/marcosfad/mbp-ubuntu#credits) or [me](https://paypal.me/marcosfad).**

-UBUNTU 20.04 ISO with Apple T2 patches built-in.
+## UBUNTU 20.04 ISO with Apple T2 patches built-in.

 Apple T2 drivers are integrated with this iso.